-Editorial amendment made to Section 2.5 on March 10, 2016 December 10, 2004
+Editorial amendments made to Section 2 on February 20, 2019 Editorial amendment made to Section 2.5 on March 10, 2016 December 10, 2004

 Summer Enrollment Plan

 - Sec.
 1 Applicability.
 This rule applies only to The University of Texas at Austin.
 Summer enrollment is covered for other institutions under the Regents' Rules and Regulations, Rule 40302, which pertains to provisional admission. - Sec.
 2 Background.
 To better control overall student enrollment while admitting quality students, the Board of Regents approved a Summer Enrollment Plan for U. T. Austin.
 The Plan, effective Summer 2001, is designed to yield approximately 600 regularly admitted students, as set out below.
 The top students who are not offered regular Fall Admission would be offered the Summer Enrollment Plan.
 The revised Program will be evaluated at the end of the third year. - Sec.
 3 Program.
 Students will enroll in typical first-semester freshman courses and be held to the same GPA requirements placed on students entering in the fall.